 - Member name and email, lead name and email

-Wellness center management software MINDBODY’s eye-catching CTA focuses on multiple benefits of referring: the rewards members can earn, and the intrinsic, world-changing benefits of spreading the word about the software.
+MINDBODY’s eye-catching CTA focuses on multiple benefits of referring others: the actual rewards, as well as the added intrinsic benefit of spreading the word about the software.

-Referral codes and referral links make sharing easier for your member clients, because they can copy and paste them into any email or message.
-These codes and links also tie a member to the peer they refer, so the member can receive credit for the referral.
+Referral codes and referral links make sharing easier for your customers – they can just copy and paste them into any message.
+These codes and links also tie the customer to their referral, making sure the right customers are rewarded for their efforts.

-Google has created a FAQ for its G Suite referral program, to make the sharing experience easier.
+Google has created an FAQ for its G Suite referral program, to make the sharing experience easier.

-B2B businesses are looking for customized experiences, so the ways you connect with new referrals—the first experience these decision-makers have with your business—must have that personalization.
+B2B businesses are looking for customized experiences, and the ways you connect with new customers should also have that personal touch.
+Oftentimes, it’s the first experience the referral is having with your company.

-In any referral program, it’s important that the very first contact a referred lead has with your business comes directly from the member.
-So, you’ll need to work with your client to craft a compelling, personalized message that comes right from them to their peer.
+In any referral program, it’s important the very first contact a referral has with your business comes directly from the existing customer.
+You’ll need to work with your customer to craft a compelling, personalized message that is sent directly from them to their peers.

-- A sample greeting for the member to use (ex.
-“Hi [name], I hope you’re doing well.
-I thought you might be interested in [business]…)
+- An initial greeting (i.e., “Hi [name], I hope you’re doing well.
+I thought you might be interested in [business])

 - A short introduction to your business

-- A way for the lead to contact your business
+- A way for the referral to contact your business

 MINDBODY lets members provide notes about their peers and their peer’s business, to aid MINDBODY in personalizing the experience for the lead.